wodow/google-code-issues-migrator/README.md

 skips issue numbers; this option fills the gaps with dummy issues to ensure that the next real issue keeps the same numbering.
 This only works, of course, if the migration starts with a fresh Github repistory.

+`--assign-ids` if you import Google Issues into an already populated Github Issue Tracker, use --assign-ids afterwards to correct crossreferences between issues.
+Run the script without `-i` or `--assign-ids` first.